Toronto streetcar system: Track gauge

 All streetcar lines use the unique Toronto gauge of which is 2+3/8 in wider than the used by most other rail lines in Canada.
 This broad gauge was adopted in 1861 for the city's horse-drawn streetcar lines to allow horse-drawn wagons and carriages to use the inside of the rail for a smoother ride through muddy, unpaved streets.
 The gauge also had the effect of precluding the movement of standard-gauge freight cars along streetcar lines.
 The unique gauge has remained to this day because it is easier to adapt new rail vehicles to this gauge than to convert the entire system to standard gauge.
-The three heavy-rail lines of the Toronto subway also use the unique gauge; however, the former light-metro Line 3 Scarborough and two light rail lines under-construction (Line 5 Eglinton and Line 6 Finch West) use standard gauge.
+The three heavy-rail lines of the Toronto subway also use the unique gauge; however, the former light-metro Line 3 Scarborough and two light rail lines (Line 5 Eglinton and Line 6 Finch West) use standard gauge.

 Track curvature

 Curved track on the streetcar system has a very short minimum radius of curvature, with streetcars designed for a minimum radius of 10.973 m.
 The tightest curves are 11.3 m at Roncesvalles Carhouse and Russell Carhouse.
 Almost all turning loops on the system have curves of less than 15 m.

 Toronto's Flexity Outlook vehicles are designed for a minimum radius of 10.973 m.
 In contrast, the standard Bombardier Flexity Outlook, as well as the Flexity Freedom (used on Line 5 Eglinton), both require a minimum radius of 25 m.